candiepih/candiepih/README.md

 Greetings!...
 I, wielder of the Keyboard, Commander of Code, forger of digital systems, and Slayer of bugs, extend my dominion across the vast landscapes of Web Development.

-I am the architect of seamless systems and master of both front and back-end realms.
+I am the architect of both front-end and back-end systems in the web development realm.
 I wield skills to forge digital systems that defy business limitations.
 From the throne of my coding kingdom, I decree the laws of efficiency and elegance.

-Bow before me, denizens of the digital frontier, for it is I Alex Njagi, the Ruler of Ones and Zeros, the Luminary of Logic, and the Undisputed Sovereign of Full-Stack Mastery.

 - 🌱 I’m currently exploring the realms of Kubernetes and CI/CD tools.
 - 👯 Eager to lend a hand on any project within my domain.